microsoft/BotFramework-WebChat/samples/10.b.customization-password-input/README.md

 }
 ```

-Next, build our CSS and apply class names to our component.
+Next, build the CSS and apply class names to the component.

 ```css
 .passwordInput {